qrxnz/ipl/README.md

 ## ✒️ Description
 > Simple tool for displaying information about network interfaces

-`ipl` displays the interface name, IPv4 address, and mask in one line.
-The program was created to present the necessary information in an easy to look at way:
+`ipl` displays the interface name, IPv4 address, and mask in one line:

 ```
 ❯ ipl